RohitGiriRg/MERN-Stack-Practice/README.md

 **_Mern Practical task :-_**

 #### These are some practise project i found interesting and need to do practise a lot.
-#### if i am missing something here, Please free to add more practice task in the README.
+#### if i am missing something here, Please feel free to add more practice task in the README.
 Or connect with me via email rohitgirirg7027@gmail.com

 1. **User Authentication:**